ziadahamed/College_management_app/README.md

 student_enrollment
 faculty
 user_management
-All tables have been created successfully.
+The tables have been created successfully, but the data couldn’t be integrated fully due to the backend issue mentioned above.

+Status
+The project is almost complete, with most functionalities implemented.
+The pending issues are:

+Fixing the database connection error.
+Conducting thorough testing to ensure smooth operation.